Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage 1: Dispatching

 \subsubsection{DRL for Order Matching in Logistic Systems}

-Not only important in practical applications in transportation, but order matching is also essential in modern logistic systems.
-As pick-up requests come in real-time with many couriers picking up packages, how to manage couriers to ensure cooperation among them and to complete more pick-up tasks in a long time is important but challenging.
+Not only important in practical applications in transportation, order matching is also essential in modern logistic systems.
+As pick-up requests come in real-time with many couriers picking up packages, how to manage couriers to ensure cooperation among them and to complete more pick-up tasks over a long time is important but challenging.

 With the requirement of fast responding to on-demand delivery customers, modern on-demand delivery systems need effective matching strategies to assign new demands to couriers.
-Chen et al. proposed a framework that utilizes multi-layer images of the spatial-temporal maps to capture real-time representations in the service areas.
-They model different couriers as multiple agents and use Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} to train the corresponding policy.
+Chen et al. \cite{chen2019can} proposed a framework that utilizes multi-layer images of the spatial-temporal maps to capture real-time representations in the service areas.
+They model different couriers as multiple agents and use Proximal Policy Optimization (PPO)\cite{schulman2017proximal} to train the corresponding policy.
 They compare their framework with several greedy strategies and matching algorithms based on both artificial data and real-world data from Alibaba.
 As for the more common express systems, researchers also focus on developing an effective and efficient intelligent express system by optimizing the order matching problem.
-Zhang et al. first systematically study the large-scale dynamic city express problem, and adopt a batch assignment strategy that computes the pickup-delivery routes for a group of requests received in a short period rather than dealing with each request individually~\cite{zhang2016effective}.
-Rather than using the heuristic-based methods, Li et al. further proposed a soft-label clustering algorithm named BDSB to dispatch parcels to couriers in each region~\cite{li2019efficient}.
-A novel Contextual Cooperative Reinforcement Learning (CCRL) model is further proposed to guide where should each courier deliver and serve in each short period.
-Rather than considering both pickup and delivery tasks, Li et al. focus on pick-up tasks only and further proposed a Cooperative Multi-Agent Reinforcement Learning model to learn courier dispatching policies~\cite{li2020cooperative}.
+Li et al. proposed a soft-label clustering algorithm named BDSB to dispatch parcels to couriers in each region\cite{li2019efficient}.
+A novel Contextual Cooperative Reinforcement Learning (CCRL) model is further designed to guide where should each courier deliver and serve in each short period.
+Rather than considering both pickup and delivery tasks, Li et al. focus on pick-up tasks only and further proposed a Cooperative Multi-Agent Reinforcement Learning model to learn courier dispatching policies\cite{li2020cooperative}.
 Both two frameworks above are evaluated with real-world express data collected from Beijing, and compared with several non-learning and RL methods.
 Meanwhile, Hu et al. also develop an AGV dispatching framework using RL\cite{hu2020deep} in warehousing.
 Modeling each task in warehousing as an agent, the action space is consist of the scheduling rue and the AGV type to be assigned with.
 The framework is trained with DQN, and evaluated within a simulation environment to simulate the warehouse and the carport.